Avoca Beach

-This suburb is unrelated to the NSW Southern Highlands suburb of Avoca, New South Wales, except in name only.
+This coastal suburb is unrelated to the NSW Southern Highlands locality of Avoca, New South Wales, except in name only.

 Geography

 Avoca Beach is located on the Tasman Sea 17 km east-southeast of the Gosford central business district, and about halfway between Newcastle and Sydney, being about 95 km from each.
 It is bordered to the north by the Bulbararing Lagoon, to the west by Saltwater Creek and to the east by the ocean.

 History

 The area was originally inhabited by the Darkinjung & Awabakal Aboriginal people.
 "Avoca" is an Irish name meaning "great estuary" or "where the river meets the sea", and is also the name of a town in County Wicklow, Ireland.

 On 4 January 1830, 640 acre of land in the area were promised to Irish army officer John Moore.
 However, the official deeds were not issued until 30 September 1839, due to the difficulty in surveying the land.
 He built a house opposite Bulbararing Lake (now known as Avoca Lake) and planted vines, cereals and fruit trees.
 He left the area in 1857 for the Victorian goldfields.
 In the late 19th century, Tom Davis leased the area in order to exploit local timber, which was transported by tram to a mill at Terrigal via what is now Tramway Road in North Avoca.

-In the 1950s, commercial buildings began to be built and populated, including bakery, service station, butchery, mini mart, caravan park and the Avoca Beach Picture Theatre.
+In the 1950s, commercial buildings began to be built and populated, including bakery, service station, butchery, mini mart, caravan park and the Avoca Beach Theatre.

 Residential development in Avoca Beach began during the 20th century, and the area subsequently became a popular holiday retreat with wealthy residents of Sydney's North Shore.

 In February 2010, following the proposal to scuttle the frigate HMAS Adelaide off the beach as a dive wreck in late March, a resident action group was formed to protest against this.
 The group claims that the wreck will negatively affect surf conditions, tides, and littoral sand drift, and is concerned over the thoroughness of inspection and removal of dangerous materials and chemicals from the former warship, with the chance that marine life and people could be poisoned.
 An appeal to the Administrative Appeals Tribunal three days before the planned scuttling date of 27 March led to a postponement of the plan until the residents' claims were investigated.
 The decision from the Tribunal, in favor of the project going ahead after further cleanup work, was handed down on 15 September 2010, and despite further attempts to delay, Adelaide was scuttled on 13 April 2011.